yuanjunchai/yuanjunchai.github.io/_pages/about.md

 - **Spatial Intelligence**: Vision-Language Action Model (VLA)

 <!-- By the way, with strong research and industry experience, I decide to **seek for a PhD position**.  -->
-Not only diving into research, I am also willing to empower new technologies into products to **make people's lives better**.
-Thus, I co-founded a start-up [INGREM inc](https://gazerecorder.com/gazepointer/), **to help high-paraplegia disabled people** using computer with precise eyes controling platform.
+Not only diving into research, but I am also willing to empower new technologies into products to **make people’s lives better**.
+Thus, I co-founded a start-up, [INGREM Inc.](https://gazerecorder.com/gazepointer/), **to help high-paraplegia disabled people** use a computer with a precise eye control platform.

 **I am currently seeking PhD positions for fall 2026 and any other job opportunities.** Feel free to reach out!